QuantEcon/lecture-jax/lectures/wealth_dynamics.md

 Here's one solution.

-It shows that increasing volatility in financial income has the greater effect
+It shows that increasing volatility in financial income has a greater effect

 ```{code-cell} ipython3
 model = create_wealth_model()